 Malaria deaths in young children have dropped by 40 per cent since 2000, but additional funding is needed to sustain fragile gains

 Percentage of deaths among children under age 5 attributable to malaria, 2013

 Source: UNICEF analysis based on WHO-CHERG estimates for child causes of death 2000–2013

-Every day in 2012, malaria killed more than 1,200 children under age 5—a total of 450,000 children a year.
+In 2013, malaria led to 584,000 deaths of which 78 per cent were children under five years of age.
+This translates into a daily toll of more than 1,200 children under age 5—a total of over 456,000 children a year.
 Most of these deaths occurred in sub-Saharan Africa.

 All countries with trend data have shown major increases in ITN use by children.
 Despite this progress, overall use of treated mosquito nets falls short of the global target of universal coverage, and many children are not benefiting from this potentially life-saving intervention.

 Source: UNICEF global malaria databases, 2015, based on MICS, DHS and Malaria Indicator Surveys (MIS).